wkentaro/octomap-python/README.rst

 Build
 -----
-Building **python-octomap requires Octomap headers and libraries**.
+Building **python-octomap requires Octomap and DynamicEDT3D libraries**.
 When building, you can specify their location with the --include-dirs and --library-dirs command line options:

     $ python setup.py build_ext --include-dirs /path/to/includes --library-dirs /path/to/libraries

+If you use ubuntu 18.04, you can install the necessary libraries from apt:

+    $ sudo apt-get install liboctomap-dev libdynamicedt3d-dev

+    $ python setup.py build

-If you use ubuntu 12.04 and install ros-octomap at /opt directory, you can use the following command:
+If you use ubuntu 18.04 and ROS melodic, you can also use the following command:

+    $ sudo apt-get install ros-melodic-octomap ros-melodic-dynamic-edt-3d

+    $ source /opt/ros/melodic/setup.bash

     $ python setup.py build